gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ```

 ### JWKS Cache
-To verify the validity of a token, the library needs to ensure that it was signed with a *public key* from the authentication server's [JWKS](https://datatracker.ietf.org/doc/html/rfc7517) (JSON Web Key Set).
+To verify the validity of a token, the library needs to ensure that it was signed with a *private key* belonging to one of the *public key*s from the authentication server's [JWKS](https://datatracker.ietf.org/doc/html/rfc7517) (JSON Web Key Set).
 The application retrieves the JWKS via HTTP from the authentication server.
 It is cached to reduce both the load on the server and the latency of requests introduced by the signature validation.

 Please note that the JWKS endpoint is parameterized and does additional service-specific validations based on those parameters.
 For this reason, among others, more than one JWKS is typically cached and individually refreshed under different cache keys that include those parameters.